IQSS/dataverse-docker/README.md

 ## DataverseEU Docker module
 Dataverse Docker module was developed by [DANS](http://dans.knaw.nl) (Data Archiving and Networked Services) to run Dataverse data repository on Kubernetes and other Cloud services supporting Docker.

-Special thanks to @craig-willis as development of this module wasn't possible without his contribution.
+Special thanks to [@craig-willis](https://github.com/craig-willis) as development of this module wasn't possible without his ideas and contribution.

 ### Installation